 IBPhoenix have a version of Firebird 2.5 that supports 64 bit Transaction Ids.
 Please contact us if you are interested in learning more about it.

-A complete Firebird package: IBPhoenix is now shipping its twenty fourth Developer DVD.
+A complete Firebird package: IBPhoenix is shipping its twenty seventh Developer DVD.

-The Developer DVD contain's the leatest version of the The Firebird Book: a Reference for Database Developers - Edition II (upto date to Firebird 2.5) as well as binaries for all the latest builds and installs for Firebird (1.0.x, 1.5.x, 2.0.x.
-2.1.x and 2.5.x) plus all the other Firebird related software.
+This Developer DVD contain's the python tool FBMon as well as the latest version of the The Firebird Book: a Reference for Database Developers - Edition II (upto date to Firebird 2.5) as well as binaries for all the latest builds and installs for Firebird (2.0.x.
+2.1.x, 2.5.x and 3.0) plus all the other Firebird related software.
 The DVD also contains other documentation, drivers, tools, and source code.
 Also included on the DVD is an application that allows a user to browse and search their own copy of the Firebird support and developer archive lists.

 The Firebird Book: a Reference for Database Developers - Ed.
 II